 Medical Disclaimer

-This article is provided for educational and informational purposes only and should not be considered as medical advice, diagnosis, or treatment recommendations.
-The content is not intended to replace professional medical consultation, diagnosis, or treatment.
+This article is provided for educational and informational purposes only and should not be considered as medical advice, diagnosis, or treatment.
+The information presented here is not intended to replace professional medical consultation, diagnosis, or treatment.